Top Five Myths About a Direct Cremation

 1. A Direct Cremation is for Poor People

-While it is true that a direct cremation can cost as little as 25% of a traditional funeral, direct cremations offer a choice.
+While it is true that a direct cremation can cost as little as 30% of a traditional funeral, direct cremations offer a choice.
 The direct cremation option is being chosen by an increasing number of people for whom the cost of a funeral is not a major consideration.
-Both David Bowie and the writer Anita Brookner chose a direct cremation.
+David Bowie chose a direct cremation.

 2. A direct cremation is selfish because it deprives friends and family of the opportunity to mourn

-Far from depriving friends and family of the opportunity to mourn, a direct cremation frees them to say their ‘goodbyes’ in a time, place and manner of their choosing, meaning they are free to celebrate the life of the deceased in their own way and can take all the time they need to get this just right.
+Far from depriving friends and family of the opportunity to mourn, a direct cremation frees them to say their ‘goodbyes’ at a time, place and in a manner of their choosing, meaning they are free to celebrate the life of the person they loved in their own way, taking all the time they need to get this just right.

 3. A direct cremation gives me no control over my farewell

-This is not the case, and in reality it is the polar opposite
+This is not the case, and in fact, the opposite is true

 - A direct cremation simply separates the farewell from the cremation of the body